Devils You Know: Plot

-Coulson, Daisy, Mack, Price and an ATCU team go to Frye's apartment, discovering he is an Inhuman whose health deteriorates in close proximity to other Inhumans.
+Coulson, Daisy, Mack, Price and an ATCU team go to Frye's apartment, discovering he is an Inhuman whose health deteriorates when near to other Inhumans.
 He explains that he gets better every time Lash claims another victim, and that Lash gave him the names of the Afterlife Inhumans and asked him to track them down.
-Coulson convinces Price to let Daisy and Mack join the ATCU team taking Frye into custody, so they can see what the organisation are doing with the Inhumans they apprehend.
+Coulson convinces Price to let Daisy and Mack join the ATCU team taking Frye into custody, so they can see what the organization are doing with the Inhumans they apprehend.
 En route their truck is attacked by Lash, and Daisy's use of her powers against him flips the truck, injuring her and knocking Mack and the ATCU agents unconscious.
-Lash kills Frye but spares Daisy, and as he is leaving she sees his shadow change into a more human shape, realising he is able to transform between human and bestial appearances.
+Lash kills Frye but spares Daisy, and as he is leaving she sees his shadow change into a more human shape, realizing he is able to transform between human and bestial appearances.

 Kebo takes Hunter to a Hydra warehouse, where he promptly tries to kill Ward, leading to a shootout with almost a dozen Hydra agents.
 May joins the fight, at which point Ward reveals he has sent Hydra agents, including Werner von Strucker, to kill Andrew at a gas station, offering to call them off if May and Hunter surrender.
 Hunter refuses and chases Ward, managing to shoot him in the shoulder before he escapes with Kebo, and May contacts Coulson to warn him that Andrew is in danger.
 Meanwhile, Werner flees the gas station as it is destroyed in an explosion.

-Fitz finds Simmons has compiled a file regarding the Monolith, but she initially refuses to explain why.
+Leo Fitz finds Jemma Simmons has compiled a file regarding the Monolith, but she initially refuses to explain why.
 She later relents and tells Fitz of her plans to return to Maveth, wanting his help to rebuild the Monolith, and offers to recount her experience on the planet.